Trial opens for former Florida deputy in Parkland school shooting

-June 7 (Reuters) - Florida prosecutors and defense attorneys will make opening statements on Wednesday in the trial of a former sheriff's deputy charged with failing to protect students as the 2018 mass shooting unfolded at Parkland's Marjory Stoneman Douglas High School.
+June 7 (Reuters) - A Florida prosecutor urged jurors on Wednesday to convict a former sheriff's deputy of failing to protect students during the 2018 mass shooting at Parkland's Marjory Stoneman Douglas High School.

 Scot Peterson was on duty as a school resource officer when a gunman entered a building in Feb.
 14, 2018 and opened fire, killing 17 and wounding another 17.
 Peterson never went inside while the shooting was underway, according to the Broward County Sheriff's Office and surveillance video.